Fonkeyy/Project_Memory-card-game/README.md

 ## Live Demo
-Check out the [Live Demo](https://peaceful-fudge-8b8429.netlify.app) to see the CV Application in action.
+Check out the [Live Demo](https://peaceful-fudge-8b8429.netlify.app) to see the Memory Counter Skins game in action.